pdpm19/Finances-Queue-CC/README.md

 - [x] Making of As
 - [x] Making of Bs
 - [x] Making of C
+- [ ] Fix the bad management of clients in queue_2
 - [ ] Making of Treasury
 - [ ] Get the Statical Variable